yegor256/blog/_drafts/why-immutable.md

 }
 {% endhighlight %}

-It is obvious that an object of class `Stack` will be
+It is obvious that an object of class `Stack` will be left in a broken state if it throws a runtime exception on overflow.
+Its `size` property will be incremented, while `items` won't get a new element.

+Immutability completely avoids this problem.
+An object will never be left in a broken state because its state is modified only in its constructor.
+The constructor will either fail, rejecting object instantiation, or succeed, making a valid solid object, which never changes its encapsulated state.

 More on this subject you can find in
 [Effective Java, 2nd Edition](http://www.amazon.com/gp/product/0321356683/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321356683&linkCode=as2&tag=yegor256com-20&linkId=CSSI3POG6ZJ3BJ6T)